TouchFoundry/simplesearchtest_frontend/README.md

 ## Application Requirements

-1. A "data service" that make HTTP calls to the service you should be running locally.
+1. A "data service" that makes HTTP calls to the service you should be running locally.
     * You should expose methods to your components, such as `getStates` for your list
     * Never call APIs directly from components (decoupling)
     * Use of Observables will be rewarded